grunwaldlab/krisp/README.md

 `krisp_vcf metadata.tsv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1`

 This will scan the variants in "variants.vcf" and look for diagnostic regions that distinguish samples labeled as "NA1", "NA2", or "EU1" from all other samples.
-The VCF file is provided with the option `--vcf` since it could also be supplied by standard input.
+The VCF file is provided with the option `--vcf` since it could also be piped standard input.
 Which group each sample is assigned to is defined by the "metadata.tsv" file.
 Since no output file was specified, TSV output is printed to the standard output and status updates are printed to standard error.
-In this case both the output and the status updates are printed to the screen, which is not ideal most of the time.
+When run on the command line, both the output (standard out) and the status updates (standard error) are printed to the screen, which is not ideal most of the time.
-We can save the TSV output to a file using the `--out_tsv` option.
+We can save the TSV output to a file by redirecting the output using `>` or using the `--out_tsv` option:

 `krisp_vcf metadata.tsv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1 --out_tsv test_out.tsv`

+or

+`krisp_vcf metadata.tsv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1 > test_out.tsv`

 While the program is running it prints status updates like this: